TakayasuNasu/resume/partials/diary-2022.md

 I prefer working in an office to remote work.
 When I don't understand something at work, I can immediately ask my coworkers.

+### 5/7
+I took advantage of Prettier to format js, twig, scss, and php because it's definitely useful for a developer.
+I want to take initiative in working on website and web application development.

 ## Introduce

 I attended this college for a year from 2022 August.
 I mean I'm in co-op duration now.